Contract

 Specify reporting requirements

-If not already outlined in the RFx, establish reporting requirements in the contract to ensure that the supplier is providing regular updates on their sustainability performance.
 Conditions can include regular sustainability reports or other relevant documentation.
-Define the frequency, format and structure of the sustainability reports, including any specific metrics or standards that must be used.
-Outline the data that must be collected and reported on for each sustainability performance indicator, such as energy use, water consumption, or waste generation.
+Make sure to define the frequency, format, and structure of the sustainability reports, including any specific metrics or standards that must be used.
+And clearly outline what data that must be collected and reported on for each sustainability performance indicator.
 You can also include methods for verifying the sustainability reports' accuracy and completeness, such as third-party audits or certifications.

 Ensure the enforceability of your desired sustainability outcomes